 Wineries

-Wine tourism is a reason alone to come to this extraordinary island.
+Wine tourism is the only reason for coming to this extraordinary island.
 There are over twenty wineries to visit, some with wine museums.
 Many of these wineries are in lovely settings with gorgeous views.
 The tasting rooms are elegant and impressive.
 Some have kept the original feel, which is a step back in time.
-You can do tastings of these unique wines and experience rare grape varieties you would never find anywhere else in the world.
+You can taste these unique wines and experience rare grape varieties you would never find anywhere else in the world.

-At some of the newer, larger wineries, you will see how they experiment with vines growing on a trellis.
-They are also studying different irrigation methods.
+At some of the newer, larger wineries, you will see how they experiment with vines growing on a trellis and study different irrigation methods.
 If these experiments succeed one day, we may find more of these unique and lovely Santorini wines in our local wine shop.

 Not the Typical Vineyards